QuickShop-Community/QuickShop-Hikari-Documents/docs/setup/permissions.md

 ## Basic LuckPerms Guide

-To give a group for the specfic permission, you can use:
+To give a group for the specific permission, you can use:
 **Grant**: `/lp group <group> permission set <permission> true`

 Or revoke it by execute: